 Author Jenny Milchman will be calling in on May 21st to participate in the discussion of her first crime novel Cover of Snow!
 Jenny is a strong supporter of libraries -- and will tell us why when we talk with her.
 Book discussion starts at 7:00 p.m.
-(CST), and Jenny will be joining in around 7:30 p.m.
+(CST) in Meeting Room B, and Jenny will be joining in around 7:30 p.m.

 Cover of Snow tells the story of a happily married woman about to deal with a nightmare: Waking up one wintry morning in her old farmhouse nestled in the Adirondack Mountains of New York, Nora Hamilton instantly knows that something is wrong.
 When her fog of sleep clears, she finds her world is suddenly, irretrievably shattered: Her husband, Brendan, has committed suicide.
 Waking up one wintry morning in her old farmhouse nestled in the Adirondack Mountains of New York, Nora Hamilton instantly knows that something is wrong.
 When her fog of sleep clears, she finds her world is suddenly, irretrievably shattered: Her husband, Brendan, has committed suicide.